ssybbc/project3/README.md

 This is a repo c ontaining work from project 3 from ST558

-This is a change being made on github itself
+This is a change being made on github itself.

+Example github md document [is called work.md]. (work.html)